 For more information, contact Doug Rich, DNR Parks and Recreation Division Western U.P. district supervisor, at 906-353-6651 or RichD@Michigan.gov.

-The modern campground closed July 7, 2025, and will remain closed through the entire 2026 season.
-It is scheduled to reopen on April 1, 2027.
+- The modern campground closed July 7, 2025, and will remain closed through the entire 2026 season.
+It's scheduled to reopen on April 1, 2027.

-The Lake Michigan beach day-use area will mostly remain open, but visitors should be prepared for occasional closures during intersection work.
+- The Lake Michigan beach day-use area will mostly remain open, but visitors should be prepared for intermittent closures during intersection work in mid-April.
+See MDOT details below.

 This extensive project, largely shaped by feedback from the 2021 general management planning process and detailed in the Keith J. Charters Traverse City State Park General Management Plan, builds upon a 2011 Michigan Natural Resources Trust Fund Grant that enabled the acquisition of property to improve park circulation.